-Students may request consent to register for more than three credit hours per session by completing the Credit Hour Overload Form.
+Students may request consent to register for more than three credit hours per session by working with their Coach to submit an official request.
 The student must have a cumulative GPA of 3.0 or higher, the prior semester GPA of 3.3 or higher, and 18 or more cumulative credits earned at Grace at the time of the request.
 In order to continue taking more than three credits per term, the student must maintain the above criteria.
-The student will be monitored by the academic advisor and re-evaluated after each semester.
+The student will be monitored by the Coach and re-evaluated after each semester.
 A student may enroll in credit overload for no more than eight sessions per year.
 If a student drops below the required criteria, he/she will no longer be permitted to double-up unless the criteria are met again.
-If a student withdraws from one or more courses in two or more doubled-up sessions, he/she will not be permitted to continue doubling up unless an exception is made by the Director of Advising.
+If a student withdraws from one or more courses in two or more doubled-up sessions, he/she will not be permitted to continue doubling up unless an exception is made by the Director of Online Student Services.